Sydney Light Rail Nuisance Claim: Cautionary Lessons for Project Owners and Contractors

 At the time of contract award, no agreements had been reached with utility providers on the treatments that would be applied to affected utilities.

-TfNSW had expected (or at least hoped) that the bidding contractors would assume the risk of utility providers requiring more costly, or time consuming, treatments than those assumed by the contractor at contract award.
+TfNSW had expected (or at least hoped) that the bidding contractors would assume the risk of utility providers requiring more costly or time-consuming treatments than those assumed by the contractor at contract award.

 When it turned out that the contracting market would not accept this risk, TfNSW again chose not to take the time to reach concluded agreements with utility providers and the preferred contractor before contract award because of its desire to award the contract before the state election.